lindaszabo/KNIFE/README.md

 - samtools (if you want alignment files output as bam instead of sam files)

 # Using Available Genomes
 Annotated junction indices are available for Human (hg19), Mouse (mm10), Rat (rn5) and Drosophila (dm3).
 We have also packaged up all of the the transcriptome, genome, and ribosomal index, fasta, and gtf files for each of these genomes named as required for use with our scripts.
-You will need to create an index directory under the top level circularRNApipeline directory and unpack the Bowtie2 tar (use: tar zxvf genomeId_BT2index.tar.gz) and the fastas tar (use: tar zxvf genomeId_fastas.tar.gz) into this index directory.
-You will need to create another index directory under circularRNApipeline/denovo_scripts and unpack the Bowtie1 tar (use: tar zxvf genomeId_BT1index.tar.gz) into this index directory.
-The gtf file must be downloaded and uncompressed (gunzip genomeId_genes.gtf.gz) into the circularRNApipeline/denovo_scripts directory.
-Files are available here: https://mega.nz/#F!RtsCHCQb!fyxYNWjoCef5Ie361vUxiA
+See INSTALL file for directions on installing these genomes.

 # Using Other Genomes
 Code and instructions for creating a new index are provided in createJunctionIndex.